Legacy version

-Create an AWS account (console).
-This account will be used when publishing your listings and managing disbursement of sales.
-It is easiest to create a brand new AWS account that is linked to your master account.
-By creating or linking a new accountπ you are isolating your production and development accounts from your Tackle managed listings.
-Log in to this account to complete the following steps.
+Create or choose an AWS account to connect to Tackle.
+This account will be used when publishing your listings and managing sales disbursements.
+We recommend creating a brand new accountπ linked to your primary AWS account, in order to isolate your production and development accounts from your Tackle managed listings.

 Accept the AWS Terms and Servicesπ.